shwezhu/shwezhu.github.io/content/post/js/nodejs/nodejs-introduction.md

 ### 2. npm

-just like pip for Python, npm is a packages manager for js,
+Just like pip for Python, npm is a packages manager for js,

 ```shell
 npm init